 Household chores might cause hearing loss when items reach 85 decibels for extended periods.
 Leaf blowers and lawn mowers, at around 90 decibels, can cause damage.
 Exposure to a leaf blower for two hours can cause damage to your ears.

 Loud music also comes into play here.
 Just two minutes of a rock concert can cause damage at 110 decibels.
 A loud sporting event, that can reach 100 decibels, might cause hearing loss after just 14 minutes.
 It’s not just rock concerts that can cause damage.
-Listening to loud music or movies in headphones and earbuds, common accessories with portable music players can lead to hearing loss when the volume reaches higher levels.
+Listening to loud music or movies in headphones and earbuds, common accessories with portable music players and cell phones can lead to hearing loss when the volume reaches higher levels.
 Millennials and younger people love their portable music devices, but these technological advances in entertainment may bring their own problems with regards to ear damage.
 Luckily, there are ways to prevent hearing loss or keep hearing loss from getting worse.
 Most of these situations just need a little prevention and education.

 In terms of lawn mowing and blowing leaves, noise-cancelling headphones and industrial-strength earplugs dampen noises.
 Use these appliances only when necessary, such as once a week for mowing lawns or once a month for blowing leaves.
 Yard work is important, but so is your hearing.